Riverton

 Why ATS-Friendly Resume Templates Work

-The best ATS-friendly resume templates do more than look polished.
-They help recruiters find your fit faster, keep the page readable under pressure, and support a cleaner story from top to bottom.
+The best resume templates do more than look polished.
+They help recruiters find your fit faster and keep the page easy to read from top to bottom.

 The strongest layouts make your role fit, best wins, and recent experience obvious before the reader starts hunting.

-ATS-friendly, creative, and two-column formats each work best in different hiring environments.
+Simple, creative, and two-column formats each work best for different applications.

 The safest templates keep headings, spacing, and section order readable for common applicant tracking workflows.